Understanding Trusts and the Duties and Responsibilities of Trustees

 Always Check the Trust Agreement

 Please note that successor trustees and contingent and remainder beneficiaries are designated in the trust agreement.
 Don’t forget, the trust frequently will have provisions which are intended to assist the trustee to understand and comply with their obligations to the trust.
-The first step is to always look to the trust agreement for direction.
+The first step to understanding trusts is to always look to the trust agreement for direction.
 An attorney at Haimo Law can help you to understand these further, in the context of the specific circumstances and beneficiaries for whom the trustee acts.